Stuycs-K/final-project-3-jianz-wangi/PRESENTATION.md

 |   |   |   | e |   | s |   |   |   |   |   | t |   | i |   |   |   |   |
 |   |   |   |   | r |   |   |   |   |   |   |   | y |   |   |   |   |   |

-The columns in our table has remain the same, but our rows have increased to 5!

 Ciphertext: `cuuycrfnbeisestiry`

+We get a different ciphertext!
+The message and columns in our table have remained the same, but our Key was changed to 5, so our rows have also been increased to 5.

-Now let's double the key!!
+Now let's try doubling the Key!!
 (Key = 10)

 | c |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   | - |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|